 Honourable mentions | good Vietnamese food in Hanoi that you might like

-Ok, so when I was doing research on what to eat in Hanoi, a few other things popped up on my radar.
+Ok, so when I was researching what to eat in Hanoi, a few other things popped up on my radar.
 While these dishes aren’t a must-try, it is something you might want to read about in case something piques your interest.
-Note that most of the dishes here are NOT exclusive to Hanoi and can be found in other places of the country.
+Note that most of the dishes here are NOT exclusive to Hanoi and you can find them in other cities in Vietnam.

 hanoi street food#1: Hủ Tiếu | Vietnamese noodle soup

-This noodle soup can be eaten in many different ways:
+You can eat this noodle soup in many different ways:

 - Dry (stir-fried or pan-fried)